SCAR/ropensci/task_view/antarctic.md

 - <pkg>palr</pkg> provides colour palettes for data, based on some well known remotely sensed data sets for sea ice concentration, sea surface temperature and chlorophyll-*a*.

-- there is some Antarctic-related mapping functionality in [prtools](https://github.com/pierreroudier/prtools), [atlasr](https://github.com/jiho/atlasr), [CCAMLRGIS](https://github.com/ccamlr/CCAMLRGIS), and [sospatial](https://github.com/AustralianAntarcticDivision/sospatial).
+- there is (somewhat dated) Antarctic-related mapping functionality in [prtools](https://github.com/pierreroudier/prtools), [atlasr](https://github.com/jiho/atlasr), and [sospatial](https://github.com/AustralianAntarcticDivision/sospatial).

 ### Environmental Data

-- [blueant](https://github.com/AustralianAntarcticDivision/blueant) and its companion package [bowerbird](https://github.com/AustralianAntarcticDivision/bowerbird) provide a mechanism to download a range of environmental data including satellite-derived sea ice, sea surface temperature, topography, ocean colour (chlorophyll-*a*), and meteorological data from various providers.
+- [blueant](https://github.com/AustralianAntarcticDivision/blueant) and its companion package [bowerbird](https://github.com/ropensci/bowerbird) provide a mechanism to download a range of environmental data including satellite-derived sea ice, sea surface temperature, topography, ocean colour (chlorophyll-*a*), Argo float, and meteorological data from various providers.
 Many of these data sets can be read and manipulated with <pkg>raster</pkg> and similar packages: the [spatial task view](https://cran.r-project.org/web/views/Spatial.html) is a good resource here.

 - the [PolarWatch](https://polarwatch.noaa.gov/) project aims to enable data discovery and broader use of high-latitude ocean remote sensing data sets.
 The dedicated ERDDAP server (https://polarwatch.noaa.gov/erddap) is accessible to R users with <pkg>rerddap</pkg>.

 - <pkg>rsoi</pkg> downloads the most up to date Southern Oscillation Index, Oceanic Nino Index, and North Pacific Gyre Oscillation data.

+- [whatarelief](https://github.com/hypertidy/whatarelief) provides simple access to elevation/bathymetry data including GEBCO, along with imagery, coastline, and other data.

 ### Oceanography